bharathganeshn/Finance__Platform/README.md

-# Finance Tracker
+# Personal Finance Tracker

-Helps to manage your Income and Expenses in one place.
+**Helps you manage your income and expenses in one place.
+**

 ## Features